SkyDev125/logseq/pages/DND___Chef___Vis___Sub-Class.md

   You can hold only one Echo at a time.

   If the echo requires a saving throw, the DC equals your spell save DC.

-  *(The Echoes Table uses the same effects as Spirit Tales, just rethemed as "echoes" instead of "tales.")*

   | Bardic Inspiration Die Roll | Resonant Echo | Effect |
   | ---- | ---- | ---- |